 All credits and grades earned from courses taught by a Furman faculty member on a faculty-led study away program are granted on the same basis as those earned on campus.
 Grades for these courses are factored into the Furman GPA.
-Furman courses that carry GER credit or that count towards a concentration or a departmental major will be desplayed in the Furman course catalog.
+Furman courses that carry GER credit or that count towards a concentration or a departmental major will be designated in the course catalog.